riceissa/breathing/doc.md

 i should note however that i don't regret avoiding formal sessions for so long -- i have a preference for just doing what my body and mind want to do and not forcing myself to do anything. formal sessions seemed aversive because there's so much audio/video to choose from and no one ever explained why i should do formal sessions rather than just trying to change my habits. but at this point i think i'm still missing something and so i feel more motivated to try formal sessions.

+### Tools to help with the main practice

+Open question for me (2024-07-04): how useful is it to use things like neilmed saline spray and drinking hot liquid before/during the main practice, so that your hands get warmer (higher perfusion index)?
+I've noticed that if I do these things, it's much easier/faster to achieve a higher perfusion index and a lower SpO~2~ (e.g. 97--98%, whereas usually I am 99--100%), and I do feel calmer and better.
+But does that translate into better breathing health?
+It probably doesn't hurt, but I might just be deceiving myself about feeling better.
+So I hope my breathing health will improve to the point where I can do control pauses without issues...

 ## Introductory exercise: Many small breath holds

 @tranter2022breathhold -- the actual exercise starts around 7:46. also note that he counts kind of fast. i think his "5 second" count is actually more like 3.5--4 seconds (i should verify).
 5 seconds is actually quite a long time to hold your breath, if you have air hunger! don't be discouraged if you can't do an actual 5 seconds. even tranter's count down is enough to get you used to the idea that deliberately holding your breath a bit isn't going to kill you.